 Online Safety Data Sheet Management System (Chemwatch)

 SDSs provide detailed information about the hazards associated with the chemical, including recommended handling, storage and emergency procedures.
 Under WHMIS, it is mandatory that all products classified as “hazardous” are accompanied by a Safety Data Sheet (SDS) and employees and students understand where to access them.
-It is at the discretion of the supervisor whether or not to use paper copies or an electronic format (via Chemwatch) as long it can be readily available to employees and students who may be exposed to a hazardous product.
+It is at the discretion of the supervisor whether or not to use paper copies or an electronic format (via Chemwatch) as long as it can be readily available to employees and students who may be exposed to a hazardous product.
 They must be located close to the workers and accessible during off hours.

 - Gold SDS are product-specific Safety Data Sheets that are written by Chemwatch’s own team of chemists, hygienists, toxicologists, and regulatory experts.
 These documents are written with the primary goal of providing comprehensive information for workplace safety and hazard communication.
 They are primarily pure chemicals or common mixtures, and are not related to or published by any particular vendor who may sell the product.
 Many research laboratories use these Gold SDSs almost exclusively, since they contain such a wealth of information about the chemicals.